The Editor’s Manual: Editing Prose as a Professional

 Procuring The Editor’s Manual: Editing Prose as a Professional is a no brainer.

-For those who would like to access an even more comprehensive training, click here.
+For those who would like to access an even more comprehensive training in our Editor’s Start Up Package, click here.